 “That in the event of the Lodge installing a new light, we (the church Trustees) will supply all benzine or

 A further ten-year lease was signed in January 1933.
-The Masonic fraternity ceased to use the church on the building of their own lodge room in 1937.
+The Masonic fraternity ceased to use the church when their own lodge room was built in 1937.

 During this time mains electricity had arrived in Morisset and in September 1929 the church was wired to take advantage of this innovation.
 History does not tell us who kept the lighting plant.
 Additionally twelve pounds ($24.00) were spent on repairs to the building.

-In 1965 need was felt for expansion and the round brick building was erected.
-This was first used as a hall and a kitchen was added to it in 1970.
-A decision was taken in 1976 to use the existing church as a hall and use the newer, brick building as the church.
+In 1965 need for an expansion was felt and the round brick building erected.
+This was first used as a hall and a kitchen added to it in 1970.
+A decision in 1976 was made to use the existing church as a hall and use the newer, brick building as the church.
 In 1979 the septic system was installed and the rear section of the timber building converted into a kitchen.

 In the late 1980’s it was considered that the minister’s residence in Newcastle Street was not up to Synod requirements.
 It was decided to sell the home and build a new residence on the corner of Bridge and Yambo Streets, adjacent to the church buildings.
 The new minister’s residence was opened on 28th April 1991.

 A Congregational Meeting held on 10th November 1991 resolved to apply for a Mission and Resource Fund grant to extend the church building.
 The original intention was to build over the top of the round church building.
 Discussion with officials of the Lake Macquarie City Council made it obvious that there would be great difficulty in complying with Council’s parking requirements.
-In any event, the first application for a grant was refused.
+The first application for a grant was refused.